 Taiwan is only two hours away via plane from the Philippines.
 And, just recently, Filipinos can travel to Taiwan without the need to apply for a travel visa, provided that the stay will not be more than 14 days.
 This is only temporary but can be extended or be permanent once it becomes a success.

-Through this article, I’d like to help you plan your visit to Taiwan.
-You can learn here the other details you need to know about the visa-free entry to Taiwan, the best time to visit, where you can stay, how you can remain virtually connected, how to get to the capital city, what places to visit, and where you can eat
+Through this article, I’d like to help first timers plan their Taipei 5 day itinerary.
+You can learn here the other details you need to know about the visa-free entry to Taiwan, the best time to visit, best Taipei hotel, best Taipei hostel, how you can remain virtually connected, how to get to the capital city, what places to visit, and where you can eat

 - 2 Where to Stay in Taipei